WDIFL.com Exclusive

 it's front wheels up.

-Nova "Fueled By The Fallen" race car that displays
+1963 Chevy Nova "Fueled By The Fallen" race car that

-the name and rank of every fallen Marine from Operation Iraqi
+displays the name and rank of every fallen Marine from Operation

-has a 383 Chevy in it!
-Got to be a E ticket ride.
+it has a 383 Chevy in it!
+Got to be a E ticket

-cars that will go on the block at the upcoming Barrett-Jackson
+will go on the block at the upcoming Barrett-Jackson auction.

 Chip Foose's ride that